Intensive Programme in Design Policies for Resilience, degree awarded by Elisava.

 September 16, 2019

 Intensive programme.
-Blended format with both content base with online monitoring and intensive sessions in person twice per module.
+Blended format with both content base with online monitoring and on-site intensive sessions twice per module.

 € 14,600 (plus € 400 for pre-registration).